Astor63/TPS-Mods/Work In Progress/Gears Improvement/Items Improvement/Shields  Improvement/Black Hole & SuperNova On Steroids/ReadMe.md

 ### Compatibility:

 - 100% compatible with the latest version of [TPS Community Patch](https://github.com/BLCM/BLCMods/tree/master/Pre%20Sequel%20Mods/Community%20Patch)
-- Should be compatible with most other mods, as long as they do not touch the Legendary Nova Shield (see *know issue* just below).
+- Should be compatible with most other mods, as long as they do not touch to the *Black Hole* and/or *SuperNova* Properties

 ### To do:

-- [x] Fix the *Supernova* issue.
+- [ ] Fix the SuperNova skin which still mix few parts from the Random Material bug.
 - [ ] Well... it seems to work correctly, so nothing I guess?

 ### Credits & Thanks: